 Morocco is a beautiful country, and we definitely recommend you visit if you get the chance to.
 However, like many countries around the world, due to the difference in culture to the UK, there’s a few top tips we’d like to share with you to ensure your holiday to Morocco will go smoothly.
+There’s not necesarily rules in Morocco, it’s more about respecting the culture and the people when travelling in Morocco.

 Dress Appropriately

 Morocco is a Muslim country, so when packing your suitcase, we advise you take this into consideration.
 Mostly, men have more free reign when it comes to clothing, but women are required to dress modestly.
-Many tourists don’t follow this advice, and find they are heckled a little by the locals.
+Many tourists don’t follow this advice, and find they can be heckled a little by the locals.

 Learn To Haggle